viewflow/django-fsm/README.rst

 ``state_choices``
 ~~~~~~~~~~~~~~~~~

-Instead of passing two elements list ``choices`` you could use three
+Instead of passing a two-item iterable ``choices`` you can instead use the
-elements ``state_choices``, the last element states for string reference
+three-element ``state_choices``, the last element being a string reference
-to model proxy class.
+to a model proxy class.

-Base class instance would be dynamically changed to corresponding Proxy
+The base class instance would be dynamically changed to the corresponding Proxy
 class instance, depending on the state.
 Even for queryset results, you
-will get Proxy class instances, even if QuerySet executed on base class.
+will get Proxy class instances, even if the QuerySet is executed on the base class.

 Check the `test
 case <https://github.com/kmmbvnr/django-fsm/blob/master/tests/testapp/tests/test_state_transitions.py>`__